danielgf3/azahar.github.io/README.md

 # DevFest Málaga '17 Website

 ### About
 Based on Project Zeppelin: a project that allows you to setup awesome GDG DevFest site in 5 minutes.
+Or perhaps a bit more.

 Project is built on top of [Jekyll](http://jekyllrb.com/) - simple, blog-aware, static site generator.
 Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your website from GitHub’s servers for free.
 [Learn more about Jekyll](http://jekyllrb.com/).